hydraharish123/Music-and-Mental-Health/README.md

-Here is a draft README for your Music and Mental Health Exploratory Data Analysis (EDA) project.
-Let me know if you'd like to customize any section further!

----

 # Music and Mental Health Exploratory Data Analysis (EDA)

 Welcome to the **Music and Mental Health Exploratory Data Analysis** project!
 This repository investigates the relationships between music preferences, listening habits, and mental health outcomes such as anxiety, depression, insomnia, and OCD.